pupa03/dsi321_weather/README.md

 LAKEFS_SECRET_KEY=secret_key
 LAKEFS_ENDPOINT=http://lakefs-dev:8000/
 ```
+> [!NOTE]
+> Your LakeFS_KEY is on docker-compose.yml

-4. Create repositories on LakeFS (port:8000)
+5. Create repositories on LakeFS (port:8000)
    1) weather-data
    2) pollution-data

-5. Deploy flow on jupyter terminal (port:8888)
+6. Deploy flow on jupyter terminal (port:8888)
 ```
 python deploy.py
 ```
+> [!WARNING]
+> Don't forget to check that your Prefect-worker still running.

-6. Check flow on Prefect-server (port:4200)
+7. Check flow on Prefect-server (port:4200) \
-On Deployment menu should show main-flow schedule. <\br>
+On Deployment menu should show **main-flow** schedule. \
-wait untill flow finish 1 time then check you data on LakeFS.
+wait untill flow finish for first time then check you data on LakeFS.

-7. Open streamlit to see dashboard (port:8501)
+9. Open streamlit to see dashboard (port:8501)
 ![demo1](demo1.png)
 ![demo2](demo2.png)